Sustainability within DCU

 The entance to the DCU Community Garden is behind the library on the eastern edge of the Glasnevin campus.
 In the most easterly corner of the campus there is a gateway that leads down to a 1.6 acre off grid garden.
 Please click here for more information on how to get to the DCU Glasnevin campus.

-A copy of our health and safety statement for the garden is availabe here
+Here is our health and safety statement for the garden: online here - please read and sign

 Contact Samantha Fahy 01-700 7626 or email firstname.lastname@example.org